-To carry out the operation, an incision (cut) will be made in the middle of your abdomen from the belly button to the top of the pubic bone.
-Occasionally it may also be necessary to make a second incision around the anal area to help with carrying out the operation.
-The organs affected by the cancer are then removed.
-Once your bladder and lower bowel are removed, you will have two permanent openings (stomas) created on your abdominal wall to divert and drain your urine and faeces into bags (Please see pages 4 to 5 for stoma information)
+In order to carry out the operation, an incision (cut) will be made in the middle of your abdomen from the belly button to the top of the pubic bone.
+Occasionally it may also be necessary during the operation to make a second incision around the anal area to help to carry out the operation.
+The organs affected by cancer are then removed.
+Once your bladder and lower bowel are removed, you will have two permanent openings (stomas) created on your abdominal wall to divert and drain your urine and faeces into bags.
+(Please see pages 4 to 5 for stoma information).

-In some cases, when a second incision around the anus is made, some of the skin and soft tissue will need to be removed at that time.
+In some cases, when a second incision around the anus is made, some of the skin and soft tissue will need to be removed.
 Usually a plastic surgeon would be involved in the operation to repair the changes made by the surgery.
 The plastic surgeon may use what is known as a 'flap' to make the repair.